AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 # themes
 ####

-Themes are applied for improving the appearance and legibility of the plots
+Themes are applied for boosting the appearance and legibility of the plots.

 ```{r pressure, echo=FALSE}
 # limit x and y axis